ribasco/u8g2-rpi-demo/README.md

 # Build Instructions

-The project includes a convenience utility for building on the Raspberry Pi or for cross-compiling from a Linux operating system.
+The project comes with a utility script for compiling on the Raspberry Pi or for cross-compiling from a Linux operating system.
+Cross-compilation will automatically take place if the script has detected it is not running on the target platform.

 To compile on the Raspberry Pi, simply run the compile script.